 these infrastructures also have politics; how they change, constrain or enable our lives in specific ways.

-I have been interested in digital infrastructures, internet research and software studies,
+I have been interested in digital/data infrastructures, internet research and software studies,

 especially through research methods that creatively blend science and technology theories with artistic